fairydhwen/PhaserTypeScriptTemplate/README.md

 Enter your project's name and chose the folder options.
 Your project's namespace will be automatically updated.

-To test the project, select the *build\index.html* and press F5.
+To test the project, open the *build\index.html* and press F5.
 (Of course TypeScript is required : *npm install -g typescript*)

 :point_right: Remember to set index.html as **Start Page**